-- a All employees covered by this MOU shall be eligible for overtime pay at one and one-half (11⁄2) times their regular rate of pay, as defined by the FLSA, for all actual work performed in excess of the employees' scheduled hours in their declared work period Employees assigned to fire suppression duties are scheduled to work 120 hours in the declared 15 day FLSA work period - Any employee who works overtime in either a higher or lower classification shall be compensated at the rate of pay consistent with the classification worked.
-However, if an employee is force hired to work in a lower classification (e.g., a Fire Engineer is force hired to work as a Firefighter) the employee shall be compensated at the rate attendant to his/her regular classification. - c The City will maintain and adhere to the overtime system as set out in the most current Policy D-3 executed by the parties.
-The overtime system and/or Policy D-3 may be modified by mutual agreement of the parties at any time during the term of the MOU.
+- a.
+All employees covered by this MOU shall be eligible for overtime pay at one and one-half (11⁄2) times their regular rate of pay, as defined by the FLSA, for all actual work performed in excess of the employees' scheduled hours in their declared work period.
+Employees assigned to fire suppression duties are scheduled to work 120 hours in the declared 15 day FLSA work period. - Effective February 2, 2019, while the 48/96 work schedule is in effect, employees assigned to fire suppression duties are scheduled to work 192 hours in the declared 24 day FLSA work period. - b.
+Any employee who works overtime in either a higher or lower classification shall be compensated at the rate of pay consistent with the classification worked.
+However, if an employee is force hired to work in a lower classification (e.g., a Fire Engineer is force hired to work as a Firefighter) the employee shall be compensated at the rate attendant to his/her regular classification. - c.
+The City will maintain and adhere to the callback staffing system as set out in the most current Policy D-3 executed by the parties.
+The callback staffing system and/or Policy D-3 may be modified by mutual agreement of the parties at any time during the term of the MOU.

-2 Compensatory Time Off
+2. Compensatory Time Off:

-- a Non-Exempt All overtime worked by non-exempt employees shall be compensated at the employee's overtime rate of pay and shall not be compensated by compensatory time off - b Staff Personnel For all employees in the classification of Administrative Fire Captain, in lieu of compensation by cash payment for overtime as provided in this Article, such employees may, at their option and with the approval of the Fire Chief or designee, be compensated by compensatory time off at time and one half for each overtime hour worked - 1) Compensatory time off may be accumulated to a maximum of one hundred-twenty (120) hours.
+- a.
+Non-Exempt All overtime worked by non-exempt employees shall be compensated at the employee's overtime rate of pay and shall not be compensated by compensatory time off. - b.
+Staff Personnel For all employees in the classification of Administrative Fire Captain, in lieu of compensation by cash payment for overtime as provided in this Article, such employees may, at their option and with the approval of the Fire Chief or designee, be compensated by compensatory time off at time and one half for each overtime hour worked. - 1) Compensatory time off may be accumulated to a maximum of one hundred-twenty (120) hours.
 Compensatory time off may be taken on an hour-for-hour basis, with the approval of the Fire Chief or his/her sworn designee.
 Permission shall be granted unless granting the request will unduly disrupt the Department, or unless denying the request will violate the FLSA.

-Upon his/her request, any employee may elect to convert all or a portion of compensatory time to a cash payment at the employee's regular rate of pay.
-Any such payment shall be made on the next regular payday, following the request, provided the request is made by the end of the previous payroll period. - 2) Compensatory time off may not be received in lieu of a cash payment for time worked during major emergencies when, in the opinion of the Fire Chief or his/her sworn designee, the City may be eligible for reimbursement from another agency for said cash payment
+Until December 31, 2018, upon his/her request, any employee may elect to convert all or a portion of compensatory time to a cash payment at the employee's regular rate of pay.
+Any such payment shall be made on the next regular payday, following the request, provided the request is made by the end of the previous payroll period.